mattbrock/k8s-minikube-eks/README.md

 It's also possible to see the provisioned EC2 instances used as Kubernetes Nodes, and the provisioned ELB used as the load balancer, in the EC2 Management Console.

+All of this AWS infrastructure can of course also be queried and managed via the AWS CLI.

 ### Delete EKS cluster

 Once finished, delete the cluster (include waiting for the CloudFormation stack to finish), making absolutely sure you're using the correct account/profile and deleting the correct cluster: